Keruspe/GPaste/README.md

 GPaste is a clipboard management system.
-See <http://www.imagination-land.org/posts/2012-12-01-gpaste-released.html> for more informations about what clipboards manager are.
+See <http://www.imagination-land.org/posts/2012-12-01-gpaste-released.html> for more information about what clipboards manager are.

 Some libraries are available for development purpose: